 Meet Theoktisi.
 Saint Theoktisi, that is.
 Captured by pirates in the 9th century, she escaped to Paros, where she lived a pious, honorable life in the woods for 35 years.
 Then some lost guy, who happened to be a hunter, stumbled into her lair.
 Upon making contact with civilization for the first time in 35 years, Theoktisi did what any normal woman would do… she asked him for communion bread.
 He left to get the bread in honor of her request.
 When he returned, she promptly died.
 Excited that she was surely a saint, he cut off her hand to keep as a relic.

 Good news!
 The hand is located Church of a Hundred Doors (Ekatontapyliani) and comes out on special occasions like her feast day, November 9th.
 Ultimately, the rest of her body was carted off by Ikarians, the Island’s pesky neighbors to the northeast.

 Take the bus, rent a donkey or a 4-wheeler, enjoy a beachside taverna and take in one of the beautiful beaches like Golden Sand beach.
 The secret is out on Paros.
-Get there with EF College Break on Ultimate Europe or our amazing (and relaxing) Greek Islands trip.
+Get there with EF Ultimate Break on Ultimate Europe or our amazing (and relaxing) Greek Islands trip.